 Story submitted by: John Peters – WIOA Dislocated Worker Career Services Specialist

-Download a printable version of Robin Stafford’s Success Story.
+Download a printable version of Robin’s Success Story.

 “My future goals and aspirations pertain to making a difference in other people’s lives.
 It’s my heart’s desire to help people and be good to them by generously ‘paying forward’ what I have already generously received.”